Snowiiii/Vent-Engine-OLD/README.md

 # Vent-Engine

-Ye my Old Vulkan Engine written in C++, I will write i complety new Engine with Rust & WGPU :D
+Yes, I have an old Vulkan engine written in C++.
+However, I have decided to develop a completely new engine using Rust and WGPU.